Effective shear and bulk viscosities for anisotropic flow: Introduction

 Determining the transport coefficients of the quark-gluon plasma, such as its shear ($\eta$) and bulk ($\zeta$) viscosities, is one of the goals of heavy-ion physics.
 One of the motivations is the early recognition that the quark-gluon plasma produced in heavy-ion collisions has a very low shear viscosity over entropy ($\eta/s$) ratio~\cite{Romatschke:2007mq}, implying the formation of a strongly-coupled fluid~\cite{Kovtun:2004de}.
 Shear viscosity is now included in the vast majority of state-of-the art hydrodynamic simulations of heavy-ion collisions~\cite{Heinz:2013th}.
 It has been shown that bulk viscosity must also be taken into account in order to quantitatively explain experimental data~\cite{Ryu:2015vwa}.

+Theoretical calculations of transport coefficients are notoriously difficult.
+Perturbative results~\cite{Arnold:2003zc,Ghiglieri:2018dib} are accurate only at temperatures much higher than those achieved in the laboratory.
 Ab-initio calculations of transport coefficients with lattice techniques pose serious numerical and theoretical challenges~\cite{Bazavov:2019lgz}.
-There is nevertheless a theoretical consensus that they depend strongly on temperature~\cite{Csernai:2006zz,Kharzeev:2007wb}, both in the hadronic phase~\cite{NoronhaHostler:2008ju} and in the deconfined phase~\cite{Ghiglieri:2018dib}.
-Over the last decade, several efforts have been made to incorporate this temperature dependence into hydrodynamic calculations~\cite{Denicol:2010tr,Niemi:2011ix,Niemi:2012ry}.
-An important question is how this temperature dependence can be constrained using experimental data~\cite{Niemi:2015qia,Bernhard:2019bmu}.
+Results have been obtained only for the gluon plasma without quarks, both for shear viscosity~\cite{Meyer:2007ic,Astrakhantsev:2017nrs} and for bulk viscosity~\cite{Meyer:2007dy,Astrakhantsev:2018oue}.
+To include quarks, one must resort to functional techniques~\cite{Christiansen:2014ypa} or effective models~\cite{Mykhaylova:2019wci}.
+There is a theoretical consensus that both $\eta/s$ and $\zeta/s$ depend strongly on temperature ($\eta/s$ typically increases as a function of $T$ above 160~MeV, while $\zeta/s$ decreases).
+Over the last decade, several efforts have been made to incorporate this temperature dependence into hydrodynamic calculations~\cite{Denicol:2010tr,Niemi:2011ix,Niemi:2012ry,Dubla:2018czx}.

+An important question is how the temperature dependence of $\eta/s$ and $\zeta/s$ can be constrained using experimental data~\cite{Niemi:2015qia,Bernhard:2019bmu}.
 A recent study shows that $\eta/s$ is most constrained in the temperature range $T\sim 150-220$~MeV~\cite{Auvinen:2020mpc}.

-The phenomenon that allows one to best constrain $\eta/s$ and $\zeta/s$ is anisotropic flow~\cite{Heinz:2013th}, by which the distribution of outgoing particles breaks azimuthal symmetry.
+The phenomenon that allows one to best constrain transport coefficients is anisotropic flow~\cite{Heinz:2013th}, by which the distribution of outgoing particles breaks azimuthal symmetry.
 The azimuthal anisotropy, which is characterized by Fourier coefficients $v_n$, builds up gradually as a result of the collective expansion~\cite{Ollitrault:2007du}.
 Viscosity makes the expansion less collective, thus reducing $v_n$.